jackweight1-afk/GetResett/CURSOR_IOS_BUILD_PROMPT.md

 ## PROJECT OVERVIEW

-You are building **GetResett**, a wellness iOS app that delivers science-backed, 60-second reset sessions for mental and physical well-being.
+You are building **GetResett**, a corporate wellness iOS app that delivers science-backed, 60-second reset sessions for mental and physical well-being designed for busy professionals.
 This document contains ALL the information needed to replicate the web app functionality in Swift/SwiftUI.

 ### Core Features to Implement:
 - **5 Emotional States**: Stressed, Anxious, Restless, Tired, Scattered